Hardwaregore/Hardwaregore/README.md

 # *Facts about me (new one added every week)*:

   * I used to think a pull request was to get content off of github.
 That is why I have so little PR's
+  * I basicly never fork repos because I prefer my repos list to be clean
+  * For some reason, most people at the school I go to thinks that github was the same thing as p**nhub

+ # Some other stuff ↓
 -----------------------------------------------------------------------------------

-👉🏻 😱Bake a raspberry pi from amazon they said!
+👉🏻 😱 Bake a raspberry pi from amazon they said!
 It would be fun they said!
 Then it all went BOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOM!!!!!!!!!!!!!!!! 💣💥🤬